kushagraSh02/Brain-Tumor-Classification/README.md

 # Brain-Tumor-Classification
 A CNN made to classify Brain Tumor in MRI images of patients.

+Made as a project for my SoftComputing Course in college.

 The Dataset contains 4 sets of images namely - glioma, meningioma, pituitary tumor and notumor.